 After finishing his high school education in California. he then went on to earn his degrees from the University of California at Berkeley and Teachers College Columbia University in New York.
 He joined the Nagoya University of Commerce in 1982 and has been teaching there ever since.

-Dr. Nobuo Kawazoe is a Professor in Faculty of Economics of Nagoya University of Commerce and Business.
+Dr. Nobuo Kawazoe is a Professor in Faculty of Economics.
 He received B.A. and M.A. in Economics from Hitotsubashi University (Tokyo, Japan) in 1981 and Ph.D. in Medical Science from Nagoya University (Aichi, Japan) in 2015.
 He is an expert on Health Economics and Health Statistics, and he has been studying mainly on health-related issues of Japan and rural China for the last ten years.

 Jiro Hodoshima holds a Ph.D. in economics (University of California, Berkeley).
 Jiro has worked at Center for Operations Research and Econometrics at Universite catholique de Louvain, Belgium, Nanzan University, and Nagoya City University.
 He has publications in a number of the leading international journals in econometrics, statistics, and finance including Journal of the American Statistical Association, Journal of Econometrics, Econometric Theory, Financial Analysts Journal, IEEE Transactions of Automatic Control.
 His current projects are about financial econometrics, resampling theory, inference of asset pricing models, and panel data analysis.
 He is currently a member of Editorial Board of Far East Journal of Theoretical Statistics.